Medieinstitutet/login-page-cathywiden/checklist.md

 generic

-[x] basic html/css OBS without input fields as those are dynamic content [x] header Welcome!
+[x] basic html/css
+[x] header Welcome!/Register here!
 [x] footer
 [x] set up predefined user/pass combos
 [x] include janne/test
 [x] document all preset users in readme.md

-fix three page layouts

-[x] (1) default with user/pass input fields
-[x] (2) logged in: welcome [user] message
+dynamic content via js

+[x] defaultPage: if not logged in, display user/pass input fields [2] conflictPage: when user attempts to register with username that already exists, inject conflictPage into regPage [x] loggedInPage: greet user
 [x] logout option
-[x] (3) registration page
+[x] regPage: registration page

-dynamic content via js

-[x] if not logged in, show login page
-[x] if logged in, welcome [user] + logout option
 [x] error message if wrong password entered
 [x] logged in status saved in localStorage

 new user registration

-// [ ] separate registration and login.
-No auto log-in [x] do not allow to register new user with existing username [x] if username already exists, redirect to login page OR ask for new username [x] e.g. janne6 is allowed to register
-[x] error message if any field is left empty
+[x] do not allow to register with existing username --> conflictPage [x] conflictPage: ask for new username OR redirect to login page below [x] e.g. janne6 is allowed to register.
+Should be seamless transition from janne (blocked) to janne6 (allowed) [x] error message if any field left empty
 [x] error message if passwords do not match
-[?] new user's logged-in status saved in localStorage [ ] new user should be persistent (added to JSON permanently) ?
-(Is this at all possible with LS?)
+[?] new user's logged-in status saved in localStorage [x] new user is persistent: can log out and in again

-other
+misc

 [?] make it pretty
 [ ] clean up code